eeditiones/jinks/profiles/modern-theme/doc/README.md

 ```

 Blueprints that declare a dependency on `modern-theme` (for example the Serafin blueprint) will auto-select it when chosen in the profile picker.

+Edition-specific details (for example the parchment toolbar band and breadcrumb title treatment in the Serafin blueprint) belong in the **blueprint** or **custom application** using this theme, not here.

 ## How it differs from theme-base10